Citizen4our/inst-upd/README.md

 - Add a tests
 - Add a more documentation
+- refactor the code (command_handler for example, etc.)
+- other way to check internet connection
 - Fine-tune the WebSocket server
 - Transition to a real-time operating system
 - Integrate with Home Assistant for smart home functionality